ASUCICREPO/patagonia-ocr/README.api.md

 - Data extracted is normalized to all upper-case on strings, bill dates are formatted to 'MM-DD-YYYY', and currency indicators are removed from bill amounts.

+- This API is intended to be private, you need to provide an `x-api-key` header which should match one of a comma-separated list provided as an environment variable when deploying.

 ## Request `POST /ocr`

 Post a file to the service.
 Responds with a simple `requestId` for PDFs, or with